 If your teacher is just teaching you vocabulary, well, you aren’t extracting as much value as you could be.
 (I often say that paying a teacher to teach you vocabulary is like paying a dentist to brush your teeth!)

 Duolingo, ChineseSkill, Hello Chinese, and others are excellent ways to dip your toes into the water and find out if you really like Chinese.

-Also keep in mind that these apps give you a lot of knowledge, but you’ll definitely need to supplement your learning with 1:1 tutoring in order to get speaking practice.
+Also, keep in mind that these apps give you a lot of knowledge, but you’ll definitely need to supplement your learning with 1:1 tutoring to get speaking practice.

 Be careful not to assume you can learn everything from YouTube videos, however.
 Your learning speed will be relatively slow, you don’t have a way to get feedback on any practice you do, and you won’t have much control over what you learn.

 Posts on these micro platforms are like YouTube “light,” with many of the same advantages and disadvantages.
 These “micro-lessons” can be easily absorbed throughout your day, and for that reason, are wonderful supplements to your overall learning plan.

 But they should be just that: supplements.
 If you want to really make forward progress and actually achieve a high level of proficiency, you’ll absolutely need to reach for more comprehensive tools like spaced repetition apps or 1:1 lessons with a teacher.

 Podcasts are bite-sized audio-only lessons you can consume at your own pace.
 They are replayable and portable (many people find it easier to slip audio podcasts into their morning commute than watching videos).
 They have lots of structure to make sure you cover large amounts of vocabulary (like an entire HSK level).
 If you aren’t using these yet, you should be.